This-Is-Prince/agent-other-sdks/docs/debridge.md

 # DeBridge Plugin

-The DeBridge plugin enables your AI agent to perform cross-chain operations and transfers between different blockchain networks.
+The DeBridge plugin enables your AI agent to interact with DeBridge's cross-chain infrastructure, allowing for token transfers and operations between different blockchain networks.

 ## API Usage